SmartTokenLabs/token-negotiator/README.md

 ### Active Negotiation of tokens

-This approach embededs a html element which connects users to their tokens.
+This approach embeds a html element UI widget into the web page.
+The end user can then select which collections they wish for the end website to learn.
+When tokens are provided they can be used to extend utilities during the web experience (e.g. provide offers, open doors that other users cannot see, allow extra characters into a game based on the ownership of an NFT).

-To start, first include the following html element into your page, this is where the token negotiator overlay will be embeded to connect with tokens.
+To start, first include the following html element into your page, this is where the token negotiator overlay widget will be embeded into the page.

 ````html
     <div className="overlay-tn"></div>
 ````

-The following Javascript configuration will connect to the Token Negotiator, embed the overlay html component and enable an end user to connect with the tokens listed inside the issuers array.
+Include the following Javascript to configure the Token Negotiator.
+Add issuers with tokens that you wish for your website to support.

+When this application loads with these settings, an end user can then connect with their wallet and to their off chain token attestations and provide them into your website.

+Once provided the "tokens-hook" will update containing a list of all the user selected tokens and their meta data (including: NFT image URI's, Traits available from the token source).

 ```javascript